enemonsieur/offis_repo/PROJECTS/VIsual NP/Visual Neurop.md

 Challenges and Future:

 Why haven’t the retinal prothestics encountered as much success as the cochlear implants?
-The few that currently exist, Epiretinal and Subretinal prosthetics offer a mild improvement in visual accuity for patient.
-Current research is trying to improve it using different approaches:
+The few that currently exist, Epiretinal and Subretinal prosthetics offer a mild improvement in visual accuity for patient. (how much) Current research is trying to improve it using different approaches:
 #retinalcochlea
 	-   Increasing the number of electrodes in the implant,
 	- -   Designing better interfaces